ourzora/nouns-builder-bot/README.md

 - `TWITTER_ACCESS_TOKEN`
 - `TWITTER_ACCESS_TOKEN_SECRET`
 - `RPC_URL` (you can get this from https://www.alchemy.com/)
-- `DAO_TOKEN_ADDRESS` (keep as "" if you want to track all DAOs or change to a specfic DAO token address that you want to track)
+- `DAO_TOKEN_ADDRESS` (keep as "all" if you want to track all DAOs or change to a specfic DAO token address that you want to track)
 - `REDIS_URL` (ignore until you get to the deploying step)